About Our Lake

 AIS (Aquatic Invasive Species)

-AIS (sometimes called exotic, nonindigenous or non-native) are aquatic organisms that invade ecosystems beyond their natural, historic range.
-Their presence may harm native ecosystems or commercial, agricultural, or recreational activities dependent on these ecosystems.
+AIS are non-native aquatic plants and animals that have been introduced into Wisconsin’s waters and cause or have the potential to cause environmental, economic, or human health harm.
 Listed below is information on two AIS that have been found in Long Lake, Curly Leaf Pondweed and Yellow Flag Iris, and one which has invaded a nearby lake, Zebra Mussels.
 If you have any questions concerning the removal/disposal procedures for AIS, feel free to contact Lisa Burns, Washburn County Land & Water Conservation/Aquatic Invasive Species specialist.
+For more information about Wisconsin’s AIS, visit the WDNR Invasive Species Page.

 CURLY LEAF PONDWEED